SheaButta/Statistics/README.md

+# An Analysis of Kickstarter Campaigns
-# Perform analysis of Kickstarter to uncover trends
+Performaing analysis of Kickstarter to uncover trends